Type-II Antiferroelectricity

 The band structure of model (\ref{eq:ham1}) is shown in Fig.~\ref{fig2}(b), showing the characteristic spin splitting for altermagnetism.
 After computing the polarization of each spin subspace, we find that the spin-AFE order $\bm{\mathcal{Q}}$ is along the $z$ axis, with ${\mathcal{Q}}_3=-0.206\ ec$ ($c$ is the lattice constant).
 Importantly, nonzero $\Delta_0$ is essential for finite spin-AFE order [see Fig. \ref{fig2}(c)], demonstrating that spin-AFE results from the AFM order.
 Moreover, by reversing the N\'eel vector, the spin-AFE order $\bm{\mathcal{Q}}$ is also reversed [see Fig. \ref{fig2}(c)], showing that spin-AFE materials are intrinsically multiferroic with strong magnetoelectric coupling.

 }

-\textit{Material realization.} Guided by the symmetry conditions in Table \ref{table3}, we find several material candidates for spin-AFE.
+\textit{{Material realization.}} Guided by the symmetry conditions in Table \ref{table3}, we find several material candidates for spin-AFE.
 Here, we present two examples FeS and monolayer $\mathrm{MoICl_{2}}$.
-Other examples including $\mathrm{Cr_{2}O_{3}}$, $\mathrm{MgMnO_{3}}$ and bilayer $\mathrm{CrI_{3}}$ are given in SM \cite{SM}.
+Other examples including $\mathrm{Cr_{2}O_{3}}$, $\mathrm{MgMnO_{3}}$ and bilayer $\mathrm{CrI_{3}}$ are given in Supplemental Materials (SM) \cite{SM}.

-The first example FeS is a bulk collinear AFM, with a Morin transition temperature $\sim 220$ K~\cite{Knusn,Takagi2025}.
-Experimentally, it was reported that FeS has a hexagonal crystal structure with lattice parameters $a=5.966$ \text{\AA} and $c=11.761$ \text{\AA} below 220 K~\cite{Knusn,Takagi2025}.
+The first example FeS is a bulk collinear AFM, with a Morin transition temperature $\sim 220$ K~\cite{FeSScience,Knusn,Takagi2025}.
+Experimentally, it was reported that FeS has a hexagonal crystal structure with lattice parameters $a=5.966$ \text{\AA} and $c=11.761$ \text{\AA} below 220 K~\cite{FeSScience,Knusn,Takagi2025}.
 The local moments are mainly on the Fe sites, with an easy axis in the $c$ direction forming a collinear AFM configuration, as illustrated in Fig. \ref{Fig3}(a).
-In the AFM state, the spin point group is ${}^{\overline{1}} \overline{6}{}^{1} m{}^{\overline{1}} 2{}^{\infty m} 1$.
-According to Table \ref{table3}, the system is an altermagnet, which allows AFE order $\bm{\mathcal{Q}}$ in the $z$ direction ($c$ axis).
+In the AFM state, the spin point group is ${}^{\overline{1}} \overline{6}{}^{1} m{}^{\overline{1}} 2{}^{\infty m} 1$~\cite{SM}.
+According to Table \ref{table3}, the system is an altermagnet.
+Its $\mathcal G_0^R$ group is $C_{3v}$, which, for each spin sector, allows a polarization in the $z$ direction ($c$ axis).
+And its $X$ operation $[C_2 \|\bar 6^+_{001}]$ guarantees the two spin sectors have opposite $P_z$.
+Therefore, FeS should have an AFE order $\bm{\mathcal{Q}}$ along $z$ direction.

-In Fig. \ref{Fig3}(b), we plot the calculated band structure of FeS in the absence of SOC.
+In Fig.~\ref{Fig3}(b), we plot the calculated band structure of FeS in the absence of SOC.